 If the DRSP finds that the objection complies with procedural rules, the objection will be deemed filed, and the proceedings will continue.
-If the DRSP finds that the objection does not comply with procedural rules, the DRSP will dismiss the objection and close the proceedings without prejudice to the objector's submission of a new objection that complies with procedural rules.
-The DRSP's review or rejection of the objection will not interrupt the time limit for submitting an objection.
+If the DRSP finds that the objection does not comply with procedural rules, the DRSP will dismiss the objection and close the proceedings without prejudice to the objector's right to submitsion of a new objection that complies with procedural rules.
+The DRSP's review or rejection of the objection will not interrupt the time limit for filingsubmitting an objection.

-3.4.2 Consolidation of Objections
+3.34.2 Consolidation of Objections

 Once the DRSP receives and processes all objections, at its discretion the DRSP may elect to consolidate certain objections.
+The DRSP shall endeavor to decide upon consolidation prior to issuing its notice to applicants that the response should be filed and, where appropriate, shall inform the parties of the consolidation in that notice.

-An example of circumstances in which consolidation might occur is multiple objections to the same application based on the same ground.
+An example of acircumstances in which consolidation might occur is multiple objections to the same application based on the same ground.